thechaosinthesky/cluster-expander-js/README.md

 clusterExpander.expand();
 ```
 ## Assumptions and Requirements:
+* Can pass up to 11 div elements to be exploded/expanded.
+Works best with 7, 3, 9, or 11.
 * All elements must be nested within a parent div element with a set height and width.
 This allows the plugin to expand to fill this parent div.
 * Elements passed in must have a set height and width.
 * You must take care of setting the z-indexes for the elements, if you expect them to be hidden behind the initial main div element.